-IAM Role is used to allow snapblocs to access your cloud provider environment for deploying your stacks, collecting statistics of your stacks, etc.
+IAM Role allows snapblocs to securely access your Amazon AWS environment for deploying and collecting statistics of your platform stacks, etc.

 Your IAM Role data is encrypted and stored on the secured AWS Systems Manager Parameter Store (not on the snapblocs system) to protect your access keys from any unauthorized access.

 IAM Role is an AWS-recommended practice and provides a very secure experience as compared to IAM Keys for accessing AWS resources.

 A cross-account IAM role is an IAM role that includes a trust policy that allows AWS identities in another AWS account to assume the role.
 Put simply, you (a customer of snapblocs) can create a role in your AWS account that delegates specific permissions to snapblocs.

 Here is the overall process: